-- 1. A student or student group initiates discussion of a concern or suggestion in a Class meeting or with a Class Representative to Student Council.
-It is a good practice to provide the Class Representative with a written version of the concern or suggestion. - 2.
-The Student Council Class Representative brings the concern or suggestion to the full Student Council for discussion. - 3.
-The Student Council seeks input from appropriate sources, including, but not limited to, approved student groups, recognized student leaders, faculty members, the Vice President of Student Services, and other staff members.
+1. A student or student group initiates discussion of a concern or suggestion in a Class meeting or with a Class Representative to Student Council.
+It is a good practice to provide the Class Representative with a written version of the concern or suggestion.

-- 4. The Student Council passes a resolution and prepares a proposal to the appropriate office or individual who can best address the concern or suggestion. - 5.
+- 2. The Student Council Class Representative brings the concern or suggestion to the full Student Council for discussion. - 3.
+The Student Council seeks input from appropriate sources, including, but not limited to, approved student groups, recognized student leaders, faculty members, the Vice President of Student Services, and other staff members. - 4.
+The Student Council passes a resolution and prepares a proposal to the appropriate office or individual who can best address the concern or suggestion. - 5.
 The Student Council President delivers the proposal to the Vice President of Student Services for presentation to the Presidential Cabinet. - 6.
 The Vice President of Student Services informs the Student Council President of any actions taken by the University as a result of the proposal.

 Advice from the Student Council is also solicited by the University in other ways.
 For example, Council members are routinely asked for their suggestions to improve new editions of the Student Services Handbook.
 Council members are often asked for input to the University's ongoing self-evaluation, assessment, and planning activities.
 Student Council often serves as a focus group of current students for assessment purposes.
+Additionally, the student council will periodically solicit student answers on a Google form known as "KCU Questions" to a simple question or two designed to get student input on student activities and interest.